MSU-Libraries/sandhill/README.md

 ## What Sandhill can do for you
 Sandhill is an open source framework developed by the Michigan State University Libraries.
 It's inception came from the desire to have a truly flexible digital repository platform.
-Given how flexible it has been designed to be, it could be used as a delivery application.
+Given how flexible it has been designed to be, it could be used as any content delivery application.
 The goal of Sandhill is to provide you with a nicely organized toolbox to build your application with.
 So let's get building!

 ## Local setup
 Use this setup if you want to: